 Active communication means that the PR professional needs to stop broadcasting messages and focus on creating an opportunity to listen to what their audience has to say, what they like, and how they behave.
 It means taking those insights and making actionable business decisions.

 As we’ve previously mentioned, a communications team needs to be able to base its decisions and craft their brand’s story on real data.
-To this extent, there is a suite of media intelligence tools that allow PR professionals to:
+To this extent, there is a brand management suite that allows PR professionals to:

 - Find the right tone around a conversation, see the number of people having a given conversation, and their geo-location